ucsf-wynton/wynton-website-hpc/docs/hpc/howto/clean-up-files.md

 ```

 This will launch the TUI, and then it starts to scan all the content,
 which can take several minutes to complete for large folders.
-When
+When the
 scan is complete, you can use the TUI to interactive find files and
 folders to delete.